filecoin-project/community/README.md

 We use a common [Code of Conduct](https://github.com/filecoin-project/community/blob/master/CODE_OF_CONDUCT.md) across all of our repos.

 Each repo should have its own contributing guide, called `CONTRIBUTING.md`.
 Here is an example [Contributing Guide for `go-filecoin`](https://github.com/filecoin-project/go-filecoin/blob/master/CONTRIBUTING.md).

+### Filecoin Shipyard

+[Filecoin Shipyard](https://github.com/filecoin-shipyard) is a home we created for projects built by the Filecoin community.
+Take a look around to explore some early projects!
+If you're building something new on top of Filecoin, feel free to request to to add your project here!

 ## License